zoubin/factor-vinylify/README.md

-this plugin provides some sugar ways to configure factor-bundle, and makes `b.bundle` output a [vinyl](https://www.npmjs.com/package/vinyl) stream, which flows all output file objects and can be transformed by [gulp](https://www.npmjs.com/package/gulp) plugins.
+this plugin provides some sugar ways to configure factor-bundle, and makes `b.bundle` output a [vinyl](https://www.npmjs.com/package/vinyl) stream, which flows all output file objects to be transformed by [gulp](https://www.npmjs.com/package/gulp) plugins.

 To use [watchify](https://www.npmjs.com/package/watchify) with factor-bundle, try [reduce-js](https://github.com/zoubin/reduce-js).